urbainvaes/vim-tmux-pilot/README.md

   the focus will move to the opposite container of lowest precedence.
   If there isn't one,
-  containers of higher precedence will be used, or the key will be sent to the program if none is available.
+  containers of higher precedence will be used, or the key will be sent to the running program if no container is available.

 - If the behaviour at the boundary is set to **ignore**, the key is simply ignored (in `vim`)